Princeton-HCI/opencourier-mobile/readme.md

 # 2. Build packaging steps:

 ## ios building
-run `npm install` in the home directory
-go to the ios directory `cd ios/` and run `pod install`
+make sure the branch is main (production branch) run `yarn install` in the home directory (try `yarn install --frozen-lockfile` if you wanna keep the local development consistent) go to the ios directory `cd ios/` and run `pod install`
-run `react-native run-ios` command
+run `yarn start` command
 or open the OpenDeli.xcworkspace file in the ios/ folder in xcode and click the run button on the left column.

 # 3. Licences